cranndarach/git-tutorial/04-working-with-remotes.md

 ls -al ~/.ssh
 ```

 If it comes up empty, then you're good to create a new key.
-If there is something
-there, e.g., `id_rsa` and `id_rsa.pub`, then you can skip to the next step.
+If there is something there, e.g., `id_rsa` and `id_rsa.pub`, then you can skip to the next step.

-If you're creating a key, enter the following into your terminal: (replace the
-email address with your actual email address)
+If you're creating a key, enter the following into your terminal: (replace the email address with your actual email address)

 ```sh
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-That means, "Hey program called ssh-keygen, make a key using the standard (RSA)
-encryption type, make it 4096 bytes, and use my email address as a way to make
+That means, "Hey program called ssh-keygen, make a key using the standard (RSA) encryption type, make it 4096 bytes, and use my email address as a way to make
 it personal."

 It will prompt you for a bit more information.
-You can probably just hit enter
-through the questions, because the defaults are typically fine, unless you have
+You can probably just hit enter through the questions, because the defaults are typically fine, unless you have
 a particular preference to do otherwise.

 Importantly, this generated two files.
-One is called `id_rsa`, and the other is
+One is called `id_rsa`, and the other is called `id_rsa.pub`.
-called `id_rsa.pub`.
 The .pub file is called a **public key.** It is what you
 give to whoever/whatever is going to be decrypting your messages.
-The one without
-an extension is called a **private key.** You *do not* want to give that key to any web
+The one without an extension is called a **private key.** You *do not* want to give that key
-site.
-It is the one you use to encrypt your messages, and then they can only be
-decrypted with your corresponding public key.
-You can think of a public key as
+to anyone or any website.
+It is the one you use to encrypt your messages, and then they can only be decrypted with your corresponding public key.
-being like your driver's license, in that you give it to someone to show that
-you are who you say you are.
-And then I guess the private key in this analogy
-would be something like a clone of yourself.
-So if you give someone else a clone
-of you, that clone can go around telling people it's you pretty convincingly.

-Weird dystopic scifi analogies aside, once the key is generated, enter the
+Once the key is generated, enter the following lines:
-following lines:

 ```sh
 eval "$(ssh-agent -s)"